futuredapp/kmp-futured-template/README.md

 On iOS, we utilize .xcconfig [Build Configuration](https://www.kodeco.com/21441177-building-your-app-using-build-configurations-and-xcconfig) files, where each file per build configuration specifies a `KMP_FLAVOR` environment variable.

-This variable is then used in shared framework build step to pass the flavor as Gradle build flag:
+This variable is then used in the shared framework build step to pass the flavor as Gradle build flag:
 ```shell
 ./gradlew :shared:app:embedAndSignAppleFrameworkForXcode -P buildkonfig.flavor=$KMP_FLAVOR
 ```

-Currently, the `Debug` build configuration uses `dev` flavor and `Release` configuration uses `prod` flavor.
+Currently, the `Debug` build configuration uses the `dev` flavor, and the `Release` configuration uses the `prod` flavor.
 When adding new build configurations, please make sure to also define the `KMP_FLAVOR` variable using the aforementioned method.

 ### Crashlytics